kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 Two feature gates were introduced in v1.33 to manage the rollout:

 *   **`DeclarativeValidation`**:  This gate controls whether declarative validation is *enabled* for a given resource or field.
 When enabled, both imperative (hand-written) and declarative validation will run.
-The results will be compared, and any mismatches will be logged and reported via metrics (see `DeclarativeValidationTakeover` below).
+The results will be compared, and any mismatches will be logged and reported via metrics.
 The imperative validation result will be returned to the user.
 When disabled, only imperative validation runs.
+    *   **Status**: Graduated to GA in v1.36.
+    *   **Removal**: Scheduled for removal in v1.39.

-*   **`DeclarativeValidationTakeover`**: This gate determines *which* validation result (imperative or declarative) is returned to the user when `DeclarativeValidation` is also enabled.
-When `DeclarativeValidationTakeover` is enabled, the declarative validation result is returned.
-When disabled (and `DeclarativeValidation` is enabled), the imperative result is returned.  `DeclarativeValidationTakeover` has *no effect* if `DeclarativeValidation` is disabled.
-This gate allows for a phased rollout where we can first verify equivalence, and *then* switch to using the declarative results.
+*   **`DeclarativeValidationTakeover` (Deprecated)**: This gate was originally designed to determine *which* validation result (imperative or declarative) is returned to the user when `DeclarativeValidation` is also enabled.
+    *   **Status**: Deprecated in v1.36.
+    *   **Removal**: Scheduled for removal in v1.37.
+    *   **Replacement**: We are replacing this global "all-or-nothing" switch with a fine-grained **Shadow Validation Semantic** using a new tag prefix: `+k8s:shadow(introducedVersion=<version>)=`.
+This allows individual validations on individual fields to opt-in to "shadow mode" (running verification without affecting API behavior) while the DV subsystem itself is globally enabled.
+See [Shadow Validation Semantic](#shadow-validation-semantic) for details.

-#### `DeclarativeValidation` & `DeclarativeValidationTakeover` Will Target Beta From The Beginning
+#### `DeclarativeValidation` Will Target Beta From The Beginning

 Declarative Validation will target the Beta stage from the beginning (vs Alpha).
 Additionally, `DeclarativeValidation` is targeting Beta with `default:true`.
 This is because Declarative Validation is not new functionality, but an alternative implementation of validation, and users should not be able to perceive any changes when swapping hand-written validation with identical declarative validation.
 The feature gate, `DeclarativeValidation`, exists as a safety mechanism in case a mistake is made so that users can turn it off and get back to safety.
 There is prior art for this rationale where other feature gates did not target Alpha as they were not related to new functionality (changing underlying behavior, bugfix, etc.).
 An example of this is the current feature gate `AllowParsingUserUIDFromCertAuth`, which was introduced in Beta as `default:true` as it is not a net new feature but fixes a current issue ([PR](https://github.com/kubernetes/kubernetes/pull/127897), [feature gate](https://github.com/kubernetes/kubernetes/blob/master/pkg/features/versioned_kube_features.go#L228-L230)).

-`DeclarativeValidationTakeover` will default to `false` initially in Beta.
-This way during the initial rollout we can "soak" and verify that the errors produced for a replaced validation rule (handwritten -> declarative) are identical.
-Over time the goal is to flip `DeclarativeValidationTakeover` to be default `true` such that for fields where declarative validation rules exist, they are used as the authoritative validation rule.

 #### Feature Gate Graduation Criteria